-The Belfast Trojans are Northern Ireland’s most successful American Football Club having won the Shamrock Bowl, Ireland’s version of the Super Bowl, four successive times in 2012, 2013, 2014 & 2015.
+The Belfast Trojans are the current national champions of American Football in Ireland.
+They are Northern Ireland’s most successful American Football Club having won the Shamrock Bowl, Ireland’s version of the Super Bowl, five times – mostly recently in 2019 and four times consecutively between 2012 and 2015.

 The Squad assemble for a photo – August 2008